free-ghz/steam-name-gen/readme.txt

 no id for the receptacle since it shouldn't be persisted (i will use it for nefarious purposes, and then burn it.)

+TODO
+====

+ - create a frontend
+ - on server:
+     - get it to accept empty strings on models so we can throw away the \x01 fucko
+     - get it to match exact on database searches witout included "un-trimmed" responses also
+         - basically i search for "fatality" and it gives me also "fatality "
+     - whats going on with ping controller. how do i get rid of it
+     - find a better way of password protecting